SimoneRighitto/AMT_project1/README.md

 # TO DO
 Here a list of what we are goingo to implement in a future:
   * We will performs security checks to ensure that the observation is valid
+  * We have to implement the visibility of private/public resources (right now everyone can see private things)

 #Authors :
  * Simone Righitto